Olympic Team Rosters

 Team Nami

-Nami is the Chaotic Neutral goddess of weather, freedom, alcohol, parties, and travelers, among other things.
+Nami is the goddess of weather, freedom, alcohol, parties, and travelers, among other things.
 Her followers are nicknamed the "Rovers on the Wind" or simply, the Rovers.

 Show spoiler

 "Nami brings the rain, I bring the thunder!"
 Vostrud was a son of miners in the Chainbraids Clan, a respectable but not especially influential dwarf clan in Stahlheim.
 He didn't find a miner's life to his liking.
 He also found Stahlheim society in general stultifying and one foolproof way to run away from your family responsibilities without being completely disowned is to join the Priesthood of Nami.
 He still visits home every six or seven years and writes home regularly.
 Vostrud mostly lives on the road, befitting a religious faction nicknamed the Rovers.
+Rovers that can fight well are nicknamed "Lightning men" (or women).
 He finds the fresh air and variety of a life on the road preferable to sweating in a mine.
 Being of a dwarf of sturdy stock he is somewhat strong and imposing and often got typecast into the role of muscle for Rover caravans, but he is okay with that.
 He might not like dwarf social norms but he's not lazy.
 Vostrud Stats

 Show spoiler